Fire concern prompts 2017-2019 Chevy Bolt EV recall, owners asked to charge to 90% for now

 The 90% limitation is a temporary reduction, and GM hopes to have a remedy in place soon after the start of the year.

-GM said that it will be releasing a video, which we’ll embed below, walking owners through how to make sure their vehicle is set to charge to 90%.
+GM has released an info page and video, walking owners through how to make sure their vehicle is set to charge to 90%—and to activate the recommended Hilltop Reserve mode.
 If they choose not to do this, it recommends that owners not park their car in the garage.

+Chevrolet today announced important safety information regarding the Chevrolet Bolt EV.
+Please visit https://t.co/0qqW7oXazr for more information. pic.twitter.com/skIQQHptbz— Chevy Electric (@ChevyElectric) November 13, 2020

 The effort includes a stop-sale, in which any last new 2019s will need to be given the remedy before being sold, and it’s asking dealers to do the update before selling used or certified pre-owned Bolt EVs.